LukaDeka/Cryptopals/README.md

 ## Personal Modifications:

-1.  **Enhanced XOR-Cracking Algorithm**: Modified the algorithm for challenges 3 and 4 to output the three most probable decryption guesses, along with their respective scores and keys.
+1.  **Enhanced XOR-Cracking Algorithm**: Modified the algorithm for challenges 3 and 4 to output the three most probable decryption guesses, along with their respective scores and keys. **(FEATURE REMOVED IN FAVOR OF PERFORMANCE)**

 2.  **Improved Scoring System**: Implemented a chi-squared algorithm that penalizes non-printable characters and shorter plaintext lengths, enhancing the accuracy of decryption results in challenges 3 and 4.